 Matthijs' main focus is the performance of chamber music, both early and contemporary.
 He is co-founder of the ensembles Ongestreken and Castello Consort.
 The Castello Consort specializes in the expressive and virtuosic (chamber) music of the sixteenth and seventeenth century.
 They recently performed in the foremost (international) concert series and festivals, including the Internationale Händel-Festspiele in Göttingen (DE), Beverley Early Music Festival (UK), Festival d'Ambronay (FR), Festival Barocco è il mondo (IT), BRQ Festival (fringe) in Vantaa (FI), Kongsberg International Organ Summer (NO) and twice in the Fabulous Fringe series of the Utrecht Early Music Festival (NL).
 Furthermore, they featured in prominent concert series in the Netherlands, such as Musica Antica da Camera and Kasteelconcerten.

-Matthijs has played with a variety of other ensembles as well, including Música Temprana, Collegium Musicum Den Haag, Eik & Linde, het Luthers Bach Ensemble, Concerto da Fusignano, Dutch Baroque and Copper&Zink.
+As a freelancer, Matthijs has played with a variety of other ensembles as well, including Música Temprana, Collegium Musicum Den Haag, het Luthers Bach Ensemble and many others.

 As a teacher Matthijs is currently connected to Leerorkest Drechtsteden, a project that gives all children at elementary schools the chance to learn an instrument.
 He is teaching historical trombones at the Utrechts Centrum voor de Kunsten (UCK), and a Gabrieli course for Huismuziek.
 Furthermore, he is active as a private teacher in historical trombones.